 Mido introduce yourself

 Hi, I’m Mido Ahmed Yahi and I’m the owner and head bartender at Café Moderne in Paris, a cocktail bar and restaurant (specialising in meatballs).
 Before I opened Café Moderne I worked in communications and events for four years.
 I was fed up with Paris so I moved to NYC to improve my english.
 I stayed for 3 years and discovered a sharp cocktail world, contrary to Paris, where pina coladas, blue lagoons or sex on the beach were more common.
 I was very interested in cocktails so I read a lot about distillation, how you make bourbon, rum etc. When I understood how to make the different products, I trained in classic cocktail preparation.
-I worked at Bar Tabac, a bar/restaurant in New York where I become a self taught cocktail barman.
+That’s how I become a self taught cocktail barman impregnated of american culture.
 When I came back to Paris, I really wanted to become an entrepreneur.
 Cocktails were becoming very trendy, so I opened my own business with Lucile my partner (who is now the european ambassador for Saint Germain) and Thierry my father-in-law (who is in charge of the restaurant).
 We opened Café Moderne in September, 2012 and it’s a real family business.
 Thierry used to work for Luca Carton with Alain Sanderens, so for us the food and drinks are of equal quality and the menu has a pairing perspective, even if’s not explicit.
 Our staff propose the cocktail regarding the food selected or vice versa.
 There are no ingredients on the menu, only stories or feelings, so the idea is to create conversations and interactions between the staff and the customer.
 When we opened I quickly began participating in cocktail competitions to extend my bartending network and get various points of view on my work from other professionals.
 I won some big competitions like Hendricks in France and I came second for the international Beefeater competition.
 My biggest challenge was when I decided to participate in the World Class Competition in 2014 where I represented France and finished third in the world.

 The classic you want to show us